Sillybutts/SLAB/README.md

 The RailA/B, Ram, RodCap, RodCapPivot, RodCapKeeper, and PrintedCotterPin parts require brims.

 **Make sure the Z-Seam is set to have all the seams in one line for easy cleanup, or hide the seam some place where it doesn't matter or rub against parts.
 On the MuzzleB, excessive Z-Seam can rub against the plunger tube during the prime, making the prime feel awful.
-If your blaster is doing this, just sand down the Z-Seam(s).**
+If your blaster is doing this, just sand down the Z-Seam(s).
+This setting is also very important on the SCAR.**

 <img src="GHimages/zseamsetting.png" width="500">